Calculate the cost of providing Commonwealth Home Support Program (CHSP) Services

 Purpose

-Consumer outcomes and engagement are a key component of the Aged Care Standards for all aged care services.
+Consumer outcomes and engagement are a key component of the Aged Care Quality Standards for all aged care services.

 • How do your staff engage with consumers?